tempeparsons/cIMMS/Results_draft_1.md

 ![](./images/Fig2EtoH.png)

-<font size="1"><strong>Figure 3.
+<font size="1"><strong>Figure 2.
 Visualising the shapes of a dataset using 2d histograms and contour maps.</strong> 2D arrays were generated with one layer containing non-zero arrival times proportional to the intensity and another with corresponding voltages.
 For each dataset this was plotted as a 2D histogram using the numpy.histogram2d function and coloured from highest intensity (yellow) to lowest (black) as follows: hIAPP_A; 2A, hIAPP_B; 2B, rIAPP_A; 2C, rIAPP_B; 2D.
 Equivalent arrays were generated for plotting contour maps (Figs. 2E - H). </font>
 <br>
 <br>

+<em>Clustering using the SciKitLearn GMM module in two dimensions:</em><br>
-A number of parameters in the SciKitLearn GMM modeule must be optimised for fitting 2-dimensional data.
+A number of parameters in the SciKitLearn GMM module must be optimised for fitting 2-dimensional data.
 GMM uses the EM algorithm to find the best model for the data.
 Essentially, the EM algorithm guesses starting means and variances for a dataset where the means, variances and the number of components (or peaks) are unknown.
 The algorithm creates a new dataset with the guessed means and variances, then calculates the probability that the original data came from Gaussian peaks described by the guessed parameters.
 The contribution of each data point to this total probability score is weighted by each datapoint's distance from the guessed means.
 This allows the data fit to be improved; if the guessed means were distant from most points, the summed probabiltiy score would be low.
 The algorithm then alters the guessed parameters so that the assessed probability of all data points is increased.
 Once the log liklihood of this summed score is not increasing appreciably between guesses (using a pre-determined threshold), then the best data model is said to have been achieved.
 Clearly, therefore, the method used for taking the initial guess will profoundly impact the final model.

 SciKitLearn offers three main types of ititialisation method: k-means, a random selection from the original data points or a random selection of points close the mean of the total dataset.
 Once the method has been chosen, the number of components must be chosen.
 Ideally this would be the same as the real number of Gaussian peaks but this is, of course, unknown.